The immense size of cruise ships is amazing to look at, but does their mammoth size also mean slower travel?

 The Disney company is not contented with only having Disneyland.
 They also have their own Disney Cruise Lines.

 An older version of the Disney Dream and Fantasy, the Disney Wonder holds the record of being the first passenger ship to travel across the Panama Canal.
-Top speed is 23.5 knots – 27mph – 43.52kph with a service speed of 21.5 knots – 24.7mph – 39.8kph.
+The top speed is 23.5 knots – 27mph – 43.52kph with a service speed of 21.5 knots – 24.7mph – 39.8kph.

 The Average Speed of the World’s Fastest Cruise Ships